sciZer0/7/v/README.md

 Through a fair airdrop excluding the multi-accounting.

-This distribution mechanism provides the ideal Gini coefficient of 0 at day one, and the best Gini coefficient in the industry further.
+This distribution mechanism provides the blockchain the ideal Gini coefficient of 0 at day one, and the best Gini coefficient in the industry from day one.

-*There are ideas on how to cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.
+*There are ideas on how to absolutely-cheaply get over 100,000,000 unique people with their Public Addresses, and on how about 2,000,000 of those people might become an especially-powerful driving-force of the blockchain.
 All ideas will be revealed Contributors of the Vote DAO.*

 <br>